Collections

 A Lamb neck fillet is one of my favourite cuts, with a fantastic flavour and texture that’s great for slow cooking in soups and stews, but equally when flash-fried and treated as a steak.

 Here I've cooked quickly in a pan until deeply caramelised but blushing pink within.
-It's served with a delicious Middle Eastern-inspired salad of mograbieh (giant couscous), roasted carrots and spices.
+It's served with a delicious Middle Eastern-inspired salad of moghrabieh (giant couscous), roasted carrots and spices.
 Finished with a drizzle of tahini sauce.

 Ingredients